 The Bullmastiff has evolved in the nearly 200 years of his existence, from the companion of gamekeepers charged with protecting the hunting land of the upper class to a beloved companion now, the breed may be a bit mellower but it is still playful, devoted, powerful and reliable with remarkable stamina and tenacity given its size.
 While its exercise requirements are not profound, the breed is large enough and active enough to require space for movement.
 A dog of this build will require a significant amount of room just to get to "full speed".
 Nevertheless, the Bullmastiff readily and deservedly finds a delighted contingent of supporters who recognize the treasure in having such a friend.

-Colors: Brindle, Fawn or Red often with black masking, minimal white acceptable and
+Colors: Brindle, Fawn or Red often with black masking, minimal white acceptable and Coat type: Short, hard and weather resistant.
+Lies flat to the body.

 Recognized Registries: FCI, CKC, AKC, UKC, NCA, TKC and others